Ignoramus (play): Satire

 The play satirizes the college recorder, Francis Brackyn (also spelt Brackin), a "constant adversary of the university" who is represented as the Ignoramus of the title.
 Brackyn was unpopular among the academics of the town as a "common lawyer" (they used a crude "law Latin" that the academics deplored); he had previously been ridiculed in the third of the Parnassus plays.
 In Ignoramus, Brackyn is given a romance of false loves; he is enamored of Rosabella and pays 600 gold pieces for her hand in marriage, but is tricked into being with the mannish Polla.
-Like Malvolio, who is supposed mad, he is suspected of being possessed and put through an exorcism before being carried off to a monastery to recuperate (and to stay away from the loves of the more worthy wits).
+Like Malvolio, who is supposed to be mad, he is suspected of being possessed and put through an exorcism before being carried off to a monastery to recuperate (and to stay away from the loves of the more worthy wits).

 The lawyers who were the subject of the play's satire did not enjoy the work; Sir Edward Coke, the Lord Chief Justice, believed that he was a target of some of the barbs.
 The play provoked a quarrel between academics and lawyers.
-The lawyers responded with satirical poems and ballads, which inspired responses by the academics, to create a passionate controversy.
-Ruggle's play even had an influence in the reform of legal language in England.
+The lawyers responded with satirical poems and ballads, which inspired responses by the academics to create a passionate controversy.
+Ruggle's play even had an influence on the reform of legal language in England.